 Water resistance

-Look and style
+Look and grain

-Both are hard, dense and long-lasting.
-Teak needs the least maintenance because of its natural oils.
-White oak is very hard and dent-resistant; keep its finish sealed and wipe up standing water.
-Either way, a solid-wood vanity can be refinished years later — something a laminated board vanity can’t.
+Teak needs the least maintenance because of its natural oils; a simple wipe-down keeps it looking good, and it tolerates the occasional missed water spot gracefully.
+White oak is very easy to live with too — keep its finish sealed and wipe up standing water promptly, and it will stay beautiful for decades.
+Crucially, either way a solid-wood vanity can be sanded and refinished years later to erase wear or change its tone — something a laminated board vanity simply can’t offer.

 Cost